BirkoRuzicka/twitter_sentiment/README.md

 # twitter_sentiment
-### Finding sentiment trends in tweets about a specific topic: A webscraping/NLP data science project
+### Finding sentiment trends in tweets about a specific topic: A webscraping/NLP data science project (Python)

-In this little practice project, I show how tweets about 'synthetic diamonds' have changed in sentiment over a course of 30 days in the summer of 2021, and make some inference about which real-life events might have caused those changes.
+In this little practice project, I show how tweets about 'synthetic diamonds' have changed in sentiment over a course of 30 days in the summer of 2021.
 I also show how using different search terms, which objectively all describe 'synthetic diamonds', affected the resulting sentiment.

 Summary of steps taken:
 * set up Twitter developer account to access the twitter API